 - (1) FFO is a widely recognized non-GAAP financial measure for REITs that we believe, when considered with financial statements presented in accordance with GAAP, provides additional and useful means to assess our financial performance.
-We define FFO and provide a reconciliation of actual FFO for the year ended December 31, 2014 to net income applicable to stockholders in accordance with GAAP, in Item 7 of our Form 10-K for the year ended December 31, 2014. - (2) See "-Peer Groups" for the REITs comprising the peer group against which relative total stockholder return was measured. - (3) Represents the percentage increase in cash NOI (calculated as operating income, excluding non-cash items such as straight-line rent and amortization of lease intangibles, debt related expenses and other non-recurring items) for those properties owned by us for the entirety of 2014 and 2013.
+We define FFO and provide a reconciliation of actual FFO for the year ended December 31, 2015 to net income applicable to stockholders in accordance with GAAP, in Item 7 of our Form 10-K for the year ended December 31, 2015. - (2) See "-Peer Group" for the REITs comprising the peer group against which relative total stockholder return was measured. - Represents the percentage increase in cash NOI (calculated as operating revenues (base rent and recoveries from tenants), less property and related expenses (property operating expenses and property taxes), adjusted for non-cash revenue and operating expense items such as straight-line rent and amortization of lease intangibles, debt-related expenses, and other adjustments) for those properties owned by us for the entirety of 2015 and 2014.
+Cash NOI is a non-GAAP financial measure that we believe, when considered with financial statements presented in accordance with GAAP, provides additional and useful means to evaluate and compare the operating performance of the Company's properties.
+We provide a reconciliation of same-center cash NOI to consolidated operating income in accordance with GAAP for the years ended December 31, 2015 and 2014, in Item 7 of our Form 10-K for the year ended December 31, 2015.

-The operating metrics set under our executive compensation program are used for that limited purposes and should not be understood to be statements of management's expectations of our future results or other guidance.
+The operating metrics set under our executive compensation program are used for that limited purpose and should not be understood to be statements of management's expectations of our future results or other guidance.
 Investors should not apply these metrics in any other context.

-In addition to the Company performance criteria described above, Mr. Haines's and Mr. Schoebel's cash bonuses for 2014 were also based in part on additional role-specific objective criteria.
+In addition to the Company performance criteria described above, Mr. Haines's and Mr. Schoebel's cash bonuses for 2015 were also based in part on additional role-specific objective criteria.
 In the case of Mr. Haines, these criteria and their weighting levels included integration of acquired properties (5%), expansion of infrastructure as required by asset growth and mentoring of current staff (5%), implementation of accounting and budgeting systems (5%), implementation of public and internal accounting controls (5%) and the timely completion of the budget, and periodic tenant billings (5%).
 In the case of Mr. Schoebel, the role-specific objective criteria and weighting levels included capital and environmental project management (5%), same-space re-leasing spreads (5%), tenant retention rate (5%), achievement of budget assumptions as they related to leasing/delivery and rent commencement (5%), and the timely completion of the budget, and periodic tenant billings (5%).
 The Compensation Committee determined that the additional role-specific objective criteria for each of Messrs.
-Haines and Schoebel was achieved in 2014.
+Haines and Schoebel was achieved in 2015.

 In addition to the Company and role-specific objective criteria described above, a discretionary component was evaluated by the Compensation Committee.
-In evaluating the discretionary component, the Compensation Committee focused on the achievement of the objective measures described above, as well additional factors such as, among others, the diversification of our investor base, investor relations activities, the increase in our analyst coverage and the maintenance of an investment grade rating for our senior unsecured debt, individual performance evaluations and the relative value provided by each of the executive officers towards our success in 2014.
+In evaluating the discretionary component, the Compensation Committee focused on the achievement of the objective measures described above, as well additional factors such as, among others, the diversification of our investor base, investor relations activities, the increase in our analyst coverage and the maintenance of an investment grade rating for our senior unsecured debt, individual performance evaluations and the relative value provided by each of the executive officers towards our success in 2015.